camilodoa/deig/README.md

 3. Researching what best criteria of repopulation we want to use (and writing it!) (i.e. elitism, recombination, mutation, etc) (Sunghoon)

-4. Writing the discriminator (Camilo)
+4. Writing the discriminator and the fitness API (Camilo)

-  - And testing the discriminator with MNIST Dataset

-5. Using Python functions in a Clojure script (Sergei)
+5. Use of Python functions in a Clojure script (Sergei)

 6. Writing/sketching out the skeleton of our evolutionary algorithm with pretend APIs (Mahran)